pachyderm/docs/content/staging/pipeline-spec/datum-set-spec.md

 ---
 # metadata #
 title:  Datum Set Spec
-description: Specifies how a pipeline should group its datums.
+description: Define how a pipeline should group its datums.
 date:
 # taxonomy #
 tags: ["pipelines"]